reza-pirshayan/bank-wire-transfer/README.md

 ## Application Layer Components

 - `SignAchTransferOrderCommand`: input DTO
-- `SignAchTransferOrderCommandHandler`: handles the command
-- `SignAchTransferOrderApplicationService`: core logic for executing the use case
+- `SignAchTransferOrderCommandHandler`: handles the command (core logic for executing the use case)
 - `SignAchTransferOrderPresenter`: interface for presenting success/failure

 ## Controller Layer (REST and gRPC)